kathrynlhull/Spatial_Ecology_in_R_2025/RExam_Sept7_26/KHULL_RExam.md

 # 3. Methodology

-##Satellite Imagery acquisition
+## Satellite Imagery Acquisition
 Satellite imagery used in this project was obtained from [Google Earth Engine, GEE] (https://earthengine.google.com/).
 > [!NOTE]
 > JavaScript code utilized in GEE is given in the file Code.js.
 >
-## Waiparous Basin Study Area delineation
+## Waiparous Basin Study Area Delineation
+The Waiparous Basin study area was clipped from the HydroBASINS Level 12 dataset (source: https://www.hydrosheds.org/products/hydrobasins).

+## Setting the Working Directory